 banner type: None

-These wise words from Winston Churchill in 1939 still ring true today, and they’re especially true in the hospitality industry.
+These wise words from Winston Churchill still ring true today, and they’re especially true in the hospitality industry.
 If you’re passionate about your work and proud of your team, criticism can hurt.
-But if guests don’t bring issues to your attention, you might not know they exist and won’t be able to resolve them.
+But if guests don’t bring issues to your attention, you may never know they exist and won’t be able to make improvements.

-Fortunately, if you manage the guest experience expertly, most guest feedback will be positive – and that’s a lot more pleasant for guests and employees alike.
-To help you prevent negative reviews and earn more of those coveted five-star reviews, here we share tips, strategies, and tools for taking control of direct guest feedback.
+Fortunately, if you manage the guest experience expertly, most guest feedback will be positive—and that’s a lot more pleasant for guests and employees alike.
+To help you prevent negative reviews and earn more of those coveted five-star reviews, we share tips, strategies, and tools for controlling direct guest feedback.

 What is guest feedback?